NesteaHD/NesteaHD.github.io/README.md

-# lolifor.me
+# lolisfor.me
 A common webpage with nothing but default stuff on it mostly.
-Available at http://lolifor.me
+Available at http://lolisfor.me